General Relativity Contains the Standard Model

 The spherical harmonics of the contravariant and covariant factors are now written as kets $Y_{lm}\to|lm\rangle$ in preparation for combining them.
 Next, the two covariant expansions are multiplied and the products of kets are written in terms of single kets using Clebsch-Gordan coefficients.
 For example,

 Because the metric tensor must be constant for the free-$A_\mu$ fields, the special relativity metric applies to the free-$A_\mu$-field terms, including Term~(\ref{eq:5.3}).
 Therefore, we set $g^{\,\mu\nu}_{00}=\delta^{\,\mu\nu}$, where $\delta^{\,\mu\nu}$ now has the ket $|00\rangle$.
-We are using the Kronecker delta instead of the Minkowski metric because we have incorporated the minus sign of $\eta_{\,00}=-1$ into the coordinate $\w x^{\,4}=ict$, where $i=\sqrt{-1}$.
 The adjoint of the contravariant factor is taken and its ket is written as a bra.
 The contravariant and covariant expressions are now multiplied together.
 The integrals over $\theta$ and $\phi$ may be expressed in terms of the orthogonality of the kets: $\langle00|lm\rangle=\delta_{0l}\delta_{0m}$.

 If one is doing this calculation for $A_\mu^{lm}$ with $l>1$, factors of $e^{\pm2i\phi}$ must be combined with the kets of the differentiated factor before the kets of the two covariant factors are combined.
 For example, $e^{2i\phi}|2,-1\rangle=-|21\rangle$.
 Otherwise, a different result is obtained.
 This procedure must be correct because it leads to the equation $\partial_\theta^{\ 2}Y_{1m} =-Y_{1m}$ for the case $l=1$.
 (Note, however, that $e^{2i\phi}|2,-2 \rangle$ cannot be combined preliminarily because it does not equal another ket.)